Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Conclusions

 \section{Conclusions}

 In this work, we demonstrate that integrating SciML foundation models with neural fluid fields provides a substantial improvement in data efficiency and generalization for inferring 3D fluid fields.
-Through a collaborative training approach, our method leverages the foundation model's forecasting capabilities to augment data, thereby reducing the reliance on extensive training views.
+Through a collaborative training approach, our method leverages the foundation model's forecasting capabilities to augment data, thereby reducing the reliance on extensive training frames.
 Additionally, the aggregation of pretrained representations enables more accurate reconstructions of fluid dynamics from sparse video frames.
 The results indicate that this strategy not only enhances reconstruction quality but also achieves robust performance in novel view synthesis and future prediction.
-Our work highlights the practical applicability of SciML foundation models in real-world fluid dynamics, presenting a promising pathway for advancing data-efficient scientific modeling in complex, dynamic environments.
+Our work highlights the practical applicability of SciML foundation models in real-world fluid dynamics.

 {

 }